The nature of cosmological metric perturbations in presence of gravitational particle production: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this article we have tried to formulate metric perturbations in a cosmological model where gravitational particle production is taking place.
 The formulation requires various new assumptions about the particle production process in cosmology.
 Previous authors have presented the cosmological background (unperturbed) calculations of radiation filled universe in a de Sitter phase where the de Sitter negative pressure is supplied by the particle creation pressure.
 If the particle creation rate attains a specific value then a radiation filled universe may enter a de Sitter phase where one may try to see whether such a phase can be modelled by a slow-roll process.
 The expression of the creation pressure turns out to be proportional to the particle production rate and energy density and always remains negative.
 We have used the expression connecting the creation pressure and energy density like a new equation of state from which one can get the perturbed creation pressure.
 In the initial part of the present paper we have presented the basic equations governing the background cosmological evolution in a cosmological model with particle production.
 It has been pointed out how such a cosmological model can enter a de Sitter phase in presence of radiation.
 In the model of particle production, as studied in the paper, specific entropy does not increase and the created radiation can locally equilibrate with the existing radiation, although the whole system is undergoing an irreversible process where total entropy increases due to the enlargement of the phase space.
 As long as the radiation filled universe remains quasi de Sitter, massless particle production can go on, and as slowly the system comes out of the de Sitter phase massless particle production goes down as predicted by Leonard Parker \cite{Parker:1969au}.
-The background evolution of such cosmological models are stable.
-The rate of particle production actually comes from microphysics involving quantum field theoretical methods in curved spacetimes.
-Those methods give a formal expression of the rate but do not give a phenomenological value.
-In our model we showed that the particle production rate is proportional to the square of the Hubble parameter.
+Following previous works on the cosmology of de Sitter space in presence of radiation we have assumed the particle production rate is proportional to the square of the Hubble parameter.